GiulianoCTRL/py_energy_consumption/README.md

+### Genereal
+This project has been created for the whole purpose of generating figures and diagrams for a specified area in Sundsvall, Sweden (postal 85634).
+All data within this project is available at the below sources and is also referenced in the projects source code.

+Additionally, this is a general purpose estimation.

+If this code might be intresting to you, feel free to contact me about eventual usage of it.

+License: TBD

 ### References

 | Identifier | Author | Titel | Company | Date created | Type | Available | Accessed |